Long F. Davalos Loo, M.D.

 Overview

-Dr. Davalos Loo’s research interests include axonal and demyelinating acquired peripheral neuropathies.
-An active researcher, he has assisted with several clinical trials exploring treatments for myasthenia gravis and anti-Myelin Associated Glycoprotein Neuropathy.
-He has published articles related to vasculitic neuropathy, distal symmetric polyneuropathy and electrodiagnostic medicine.
-He has presented posters and abstracts at the AANEM and AAN annual meetings and co-authored two book chapters about the diagnosis and treatment of diabetic neuropathy.
+Dr. Davalos’ research interests include axonal and demyelinating acquired peripheral neuropathies.
+An active researcher, he has assisted with several clinical trials exploring treatments for myasthenia gravis, acute (AIDP) and chronic inflammatory demyelinating neuropathies (CIDP) and anti-Myelin Associated Glycoprotein Neuropathy.
+He has published articles related to vasculitic and amyloid neuropathy, distal symmetric polyneuropathy, AIDP, CIDP, myasthenia gravis and myositis.
+He has presented posters and abstracts at the AANEM, AAN and PNS annual meetings and co-authored three book chapters about the diagnosis and treatment of diabetic neuropathy, and inclusion body myositis.